Cray-HPE/docs-csm/install/README.md

 ### 2. Export Nexus data

-**Warning:** This process can take multiple hours where Nexus is unavailable and should be done during scheduled maintenance periods.
+**Warning:** This process can take multiple hours where Nexus is unavailable.

-Prior to the upgrade it is recommended that a Nexus export is taken.
+After the install, it is recommended that a Nexus export is taken.
 This is not a required step but highly recommend to protect the data in Nexus.
-If there is no maintenance period available then this step should be skipped until after the upgrade process.

 See [Nexus Export and Restore Procedure](../operations/package_repository_management/Nexus_Export_and_Restore.md) for details.